the inspiration of scripture

 It is only natural then that we should look for and find all four of these methods of teaching and preaching, not only in Paul's writings but also throughout much of the rest of the Christian writings.

-Here is another interesting verse where Paul affirmed that he had indeed written the commandments of the Lord.
+Here is an interesting verse from this same epistle where Paul affirmed that he had indeed written the commandments of the Lord.

 - 1 CORINTHIANS 14:37 If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord.